2019 Royal Caribbean Cruise Planning Guide

 - Cash in the form of small bills for tipping

-Yes, we said passport and not a birth certificate, because it is the best travel investment you can make.
+Yes, we did say you should get a passport, because it is the best travel investment you can make.
 Having a passport safeguards you and your family in the event of a travel emergency overseas.
 If you were to be stranded outside the country with anything but a passport, it would present a very big problem for you.
 Instead, get a passport and ensure your family will navigate any situation with the greatest of ease.

 You might of also heard about dress codes on Royal Caribbean ships, and we are going to share with you a secret about them.